the-lazy-devs/custom_commands/spargonauts_usage.md

 myScripts
 ```

-To create my symlinks, I usually follow this process....
+To create my symlinks, I usually follow this process:
-navigate to the .custom_commands directory...
+- navigate to the .custom_commands directory...
 ```
 cd ~/.custom_commands
 ```

-Execute the 'initialize.sh' script in dry-run mode, so I can see what its doing
+I'll execute the 'initialize.sh' script in dry-run mode, so I can see what its doing.
 I need to set a couple of flags on the command to do this.
 I use '-s <path_name>' to point to my custom scripts
 and I use '-d' to execute it in dry-run mode